Market Opportunities Fund

 Chairman, Chief Investment Officer, Co-Founder

-Murray is Chairman of the Board of Horizon Kinetics and was a co-founder of the Firm.
-He has over thirty years of investing experience and is responsi...READ MORE
+Murray is Chairman of the Board of Horizon Kinetics LLC and is a co-founder of the Firm.
+He has over thirty years of investing experience and is respo...READ MORE

 RESOURCESView All Share Classes